zeek/zeek/frameworks/broker.rst

 For scripts that use Broker as a means of cluster-aware analysis, it's usually sufficient for them to make use of the topics declared by the cluster framework.
-For scripts that are meant to establish communication flows unrelated to Bro cluster, new topics are declared (examples being the NetControl and Control frameworks).
+For scripts that are meant to establish communication flows unrelated to Zeek cluster, new topics are declared (examples being the NetControl and Control frameworks).

 For cluster operation, see :doc:`/scripts/base/frameworks/cluster/main.zeek`